- --:--:--:--- / --:--:--:---

 Now, instead of the point source modeling, the string object can be placed directly in the room such that the spatial extent of the string is represented directly:

 Figure 1: State-space description of a 1D string in a 2D room.
-The connection matrix $\mathbf{T}$ describes the modal connection between the string modes and the room modes.
+The connection matrix

 We present various sound examples of a string in a room.
 First, the basic sound examples for string only, point in a room and string in a room with the same configuration as in the animations above.